 MFRI and ICES advise that when the Icelandic management plan is applied, catches in the fishing year 2018/2019 should be no more than 79 092 tonnes.
 The spawning-stock biomass (SSB) is currently at the time-series maximum.
-The harvest rate has declined from 2009 and is presently estimated below HRMGT.
+The harvest rate has declined from 2009 and is presently estimated below HR{MGT}.
 Recruitment in the last decade has been high.
 The reference biomass (B4+) has increased since 2015 due to the large 2012 cohort and the cohorts from 2013 and 2014 are estimated to be above average.
-The cod fishery does not appear to have any significant negative effects on the saithe stock.
+The haddock fishery does not appear to have any significant negative effects on the saithe stock.

-GULLKARFI - GOLDEN REDFISH (Sebastes norvegicus)95
+GULLKARFI - GOLDEN REDFISH (Sebastes norvegicus)110

-MFRI and ICES advise that when the management plan is applied, catches in the fishing year 2018/2019 in the East Greenland/ Iceland/Faroe Islands area should be no more than 43600 tonnes.
+MFRI and ICES advise that when the management plan is applied, catches in the fishing year 2018/2019 in the East Greenland/Iceland/Faroe Islands area should be no more than 43 600 tonnes.
 According to an agreement between Iceland and Greenland, 90% of the TAC is allocated to Iceland.
 The 2000-2005 year classes accounted for most of the catches in 2017.
 The 2008-2014 year classes are estimated to be below average.
 Fishing mortality has decreased in the past two decades but is above FMSY.
 Spawning-stock biomass (SSB) has steadily increased for the past 20 years and is well above MSY Btrigger.
 Golden redfish in the East Greenland/Iceland/Faroe Islands area are considered as one management unit.
 For the past two decades, 90-98% of the total catches have been taken in Icelandic waters.
-A substantial increase in landings from East Greenland has occurred since 2010, and is now the highest since early 1990s.
-Very little redfish is caught in Faroese waters.
-The cod fishery does not appear to have any significant negative effects on the golden redfish stock.
+The haddock fishery does not appear to have any significant negative effects on the golden redfish stock.